darcemac/bsan/_posts/2013/2013-06-22-matt-pringle-photography.markdown

 excerpt: ""
 ---

-I discovered photographer, Matt Pringle while trying to find inspiration on Flickr for photos that had been taken using the Minolta Autocord.
+I discovered photographer, Matt Pringle while trying to find inspiration on Flickr for photos that had been taken with the Minolta Autocord TLR.

 I was really impressed and quite taken aback by his subject matter and choice of imagery.
 I really love the smooth tones and ghostly scenes of the photos taken with a pinhole camera, they are just fantastic, definately inspirational!